-- Ship Management Fees comprised of a daily ship management fee of €875 per vessel, payable monthly in arrears to the respective Manager and an annual ship management fee of €3,500,000 payable quarterly in arrears to only one of the Managers.
-For the three -year period from May 29, 2018 to May 28, 2021 the annual ship management fee was €3,000,000. - Supervision Fees of \$550 with respect to each newbuild for the services rendered by one of the Managers under the supervision agreement of which 50% is payable upon the signing of the relevant supervision agreement, and 50% is payable upon successful completion of the sea trials of each newbuild. - Commissions equal to 1.00% calculated on the price set forth in the memorandum of agreement or other sale and purchase newbuild contract, or any other vessel bought or sold by the Company, payable upon final delivery of such vessel to the relevant purchaser.
+~ Ship Management Fees comprised of a daily ship management fee of €950 per vessel, payable monthly in arrears to the respective Manager and an annual ship management fee of €5,000,000 payable quarterly in arrears to only one of the Managers.
+For the three-year period from May 29, 2021 to May 28, 2024 the daily ship management fee was €875 per vessel and the annual ship management fee was €3,500,000.

+- Supervision Fees of \$550 with respect to each newbuild for the services rendered by one of the Managers under the supervision agreement of which 50% is payable upon the signing of the relevant supervision agreement, and 50% is payable upon successful completion of the sea trials of each newbuild. - Commissions equal to 1.00% calculated on the price set forth in the memorandum of agreement or other sale and purchase newbuild contract, or any other vessel bought or sold by the Company, payable upon final delivery of such vessel to the relevant purchaser.
 No commissions are charged on sale and lease back transactions.

-The Ship Management Fees are recorded in Management Fees to Related Parties within General and Administrative Expenses (refer to Note 17).
+The Ship Management Fees are recorded in Management Fees to Related Parties within General and Administrative Expenses (refer to Note 16).
 The Commissions on purchase of newbuilds or second-hand vessels and the Supervision Fees are recorded initially in Advances for vessels (refer to Note 5).
 The Commissions on sale are recorded in Gain or Loss on sale of assets, as the case may be.

-Amounts due from/to the Manager under the management agreements were \$22 receivable and \$58 payable as of December 31, 2022 and \$14 receivable and \$0 payable as of December 31, 2023.
+Amounts due from/to the Managers under the management agreements were \$14 receivable and \$0 payable as of December 31, 2023 and \$829 receivable, representing the USD equivalent value of the European Union ("EU") allowances ("EUAs"), deriving from the EU Emissions Trading System ("EU ETS"), held by our Managers on behalf of the Company, and \$33 payable as of December 31, 2024.